Happy Trails Dr. Alviar

 In many ways, this move is a dream come true—Missoula is only a few hours from my Idaho hometown and my farm roots.
 I’m a small-town girl at heart, and after spending my entire adulthood thus far living in cities, the slower pace of life and the woods are calling.

 It’s bittersweet, however.
-Every time I think of moving, a torrent of beloved cats and people start pouring into my head and heart.
+Every time I think of moving, a torrent of beloved cats and people starts pouring into my head and heart.
 It’s hard to write this without listing so many of you who have touched my life, so I’ll have to settle for some generalizations.

-To the people who have entrusted me with the care of our cats over the last six years: I am so deeply honored to have known you and your kitties.
+To the people who have entrusted me with the care of your cats over the last six years: I am so deeply honored to have known you and your kitties.
 I cherish your wonderful stories and memories, from antics to creative names (and clothing, you Sphynxes!) to soul connections.

 To my amazing colleagues: I have learned so much from you, and am profoundly grateful for the opportunity to work together—through the highs and lows, the long hours, and the high standards.
 The level of dedication and the excellence of medicine you bring to Cats Exclusive are extraordinary, and you have made me a better veterinarian and a better human.